BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 **Example 03 - HTML page interacting with ESP32**

 We had only one-way server-client (ESP32-HTML) communication so far.
 It was used to initialize/populate HTML page.
-However, the communication can also be bi-directional – client (HTML page) telling the server (ESP32) what to do.
+However, the communication can also be bi-directional â€“ client (HTML page) telling the server (ESP32) what to do.
 We will use the same mechanism except for the use of PUT method instead of GET in REST calls (the latter is only the matter of understanding; GET method would do the job just as well).

 Server will have to handle two additional cases: